Success Stories

 List of Registered Factory Names Now on DIFE Website

 BUILD conducted research to simplify the Factory plan approval procedure for the Department of Inspection for Factories and Establishments (DIFE) and presented it to the third Private Sector Development Policy Coordination Committee (PSDPCC).
 BUILD proposed for the expansion of this department, graduation to a Directorate and the virtual platform establishment to accomplish tasks conveniently.
 DIFE has been graduated to a Directorate.
-It has recently established a website (http://www.dife.gov.bd) to provide stakeholders with important information on acts, rules, inspection procedure, sectoral information of industries, contact information and current activities.
+It has recently established a website (https://www.dife.gov.bd) to provide stakeholders with important information on acts, rules, inspection procedure, sectoral information of industries, contact information and current activities.

 VAT Exempted Limit Extended